meabert/proxmox-tips-n-tricks/README.md

 # Documentation - Updated 10/26/2025 #

-Documenting the evolution of my homelab, this guide is not intended to be a blanket solutionn or a one size fits all.
+Documenting the evolution of my homelab, this guide is not intended to be a blanket solution or a one size fits all.
 The objective is ultimately creating a unique resource that targets documenting nuanced issues.
 The kind you Google and there's a bunch of forum posts with questions but no answers.